 WSU undergraduate degree programs are responsible for regularly collecting direct and indirect measures to assess student performance on program-level SLOs.
 Direct and indirect measures come in many forms and WSU encourages programs to choose measures that fit their needs and disciplinary expectations.

-Senior-level Measures.
-An effective system of assessing student achievement includes measures at the senior level, near graduation, providing information about what students are able to achieve at the end of the program.
-WSU expects programs to regularly collect senior-level measures of student learning, providing programs with information about learning outcomes achievement and experiences as students are completing the curriculum.
+Measures Near the End of the Curriculum.
+An effective system of assessing program-level SLOs includes measures collected near the end of the curriculum, providing information about what students are able to achieve at the end of the program.
+WSU expects programs to regularly collect measures near the end of the curriculum, providing programs with information about achievement of program-level SLOs as students are completing the curriculum.

 Assessment Measures and Data Resources and Toolkits